ianhawe/api-testing-random-postcode-generator/README.md

 # api-testing-random-postcode-generator
 ### Description
-api-testing-random-postcode-generator, this is a unit test.
-This unit test tests the random postcode generator.
+This is a postcode generator.

 ### Languages used
 * Ruby